gitter-badger/web-wide-matrix/README.md

 # web-wide-matrix
-specs for a new layer over the web, intended to help people &amp; machines create value out of it
+specs for a new consumption layer over the web, intended to help people &amp; machines create more value out of it